gilbertgonz/basketball_ml_predictor/README.md

 # Basketball ML tracking and trajectory estimation

-This project aims to analyze basketball videos to predict successful shots.
-It uses YOLOv8 to detect the ball/rim, and kalman filtering + polynomial regression to track the ball and predict its trajectory towards the rim.
+This project aims to predict successful shots from basketball videos.
+It uses YOLOv8 to detect the ball/rim and kalman filtering + polynomial regression to track the ball and predict its trajectory towards the rim.
 The probability of a successful shot is computed using a combined probability of both predictions.

 ![](assets/results.gif)